Politics of Vietnam: Judiciary

-The SPC is the highest court for appeal and review, and it reports to the National Assembly, which controls the judiciary's budget and confirms the president's nominees to the SPC and SPP.
-The SPP issues arrest warrants, sometimes retroactively.
+The Supreme People's Court (SPC) is the highest court for appeal and review, and reports to the National Assembly, which controls the judiciary's budget and confirms the president's nominees to the SPC and SPP.
 Below the SPC are district and provincial people's courts, military tribunals, and administrative, economic and labor courts.
 The people's courts are the courts of first instance.
 The Ministry of Defence (MOD) has military tribunals, which have the same rules as civil courts.
-Military judges and assessors are selected by the MOD and the SPC, but the SPC has supervisory responsibility.
-Although the constitution provides for independent judges and lay assessors (who lack administrative training), the United States Department of State maintains that Vietnam lacks an independent judiciary, in part because the Communist Party selects judges and vets them for political reliability.
-Moreover, the party seeks to influence the outcome of cases involving perceived threats to the state or the party's dominant position.
-In an effort to increase judicial independence, the government transferred local courts from the Ministry of Justice to the SPC in September 2002.
-However, the Department of State saw no evidence that the move actually achieved the stated goal.
-Vietnam's judiciary is also hampered by a shortage of lawyers and by rudimentary trial procedures.
-The death penalty often is imposed in cases of corruption and drug trafficking.
+Military judges and assessors are selected by the MOD and the SPC, and the SPC has supervisory responsibility.